niharika2810/niharika2810/README.md

 ### Latest
  - Developed [AarogyaSetu app](https://github.com/nic-delhi/AarogyaSetu_Android/graphs/contributors) and served the country in this tough times.
  Aarogya Setu is a mobile application developed by the Government of India to connect essential health services with the people of India in our combined fight against COVID-19.
 The App is aimed at augmenting the initiatives of the Government of India, particularly the Department of Health, in proactively reaching out to and informing the users of the app regarding risks, best practices and relevant advisories pertaining to the containment of COVID-19.
+  - Have written an article on [How I resolved BadTokenException for Toast#handleShow()?](https://proandroiddev.com/how-i-resolved-windowmanager-badtokenexception-for-toast-handleshow-2308203ebb91).
   - Have written an article on [Understanding the core of Aarogya Setu App: Bluetooth](https://medium.com/aarogyasetu/understanding-the-core-of-aarogya-setu-bluetooth-c09de3143fd2) explaining the bluetooth implementation for AarogyaSetu App
  - Have written an article on [Pitfalls in WebView Implementation](https://medium.com/1mgofficial/pitfalls-in-android-webview-implementation-b6524f9f38bb)
  - Speaker at [Android Developers Group,Delhi meetup](https://www.meetup.com/adg-delhi/events/268419995/): *Unit Testing in Android * on *Feb 22, 2020*